 You can still play the free spirit — just be smart about it.
-Have a rough idea of how far you’ll travel in a day and research to get a picture of the available lodging.
+Have a rough idea of how far you’ll travel in a day and research hotels in the local area.
 The last thing you want to do is end the day exhausted with over one hundred miles to go before the next hotel, motel or camp-site.

 4. Tickets and Near Misses

-Save yourself embarrassment, time and money by doing all you can to avoid a ticket.
+Save yourself the embarrassment, time and money by doing all you can to avoid a ticket.

 Obviously a good way to avoid a ticket is to drive safely and carefully whenever you’re in unfamiliar terrain, paying special attention to traffic signs.
-However, did you know that the color or model of your car can affect your chances of getting a ticket?
-If you’re planning to rent, it wouldn’t hurt to research what models to choose and which to avoid.
+However, did you know that the colour or model of your car can affect your chances of getting a ticket?
+If you’re planning to rent a car, it wouldn’t hurt to research what models to choose and which to avoid.
 If you are driving in another country to your native one, check that you have the correct documentation to rent a car and whether you need an International Driving Permit.